ThinkRedstone/Campaign/adventure/cruel_age_oneshot.rst

 .. _Background Sound: https://www.youtube.com/watch?v=eU-ZDMhokD8

-.. _The Hall of Mercy:
+.. _The Halls of Mercy:

 The Brown District
 ~~~~~~~~~~~~~~~~~~

 The Brown District itself is full of well-built stone houses painted mostly white.
 A lot of the
 people wear brown, and a lot of Gaedon's priests live there.
 At the center of the district stands
-**The Hall of Mercy**, the central temple of Gaedon's church, where he spends most of his time.
+**The Halls of Mercy**, the central temple of Gaedon's church, where he spends most of his time.
-The Hall of Mercy is also de facto a hospital, with patients seeking the help of the priests.
+The Halls of Mercy is also de facto a hospital, with patients seeking the help of the priests.

+For the Halls of Mercy, see also `Exploring the Temple Scene`_

 Gaedon
 ~~~~~~